godotengine/godot-website/collections/_article/fog-volumes-arrive-in-godot-4.md

 In order to take advantage of atomic operations, we needed to make many changes to how we store the fog information.
 In particular, GLSL only supports atomic operations on integers.
 The values we are working with (density, albedo, emission) are all floating-point (and albedo and emission each contain 3 channels!).
 The first step was to encode the floating-point values into integers in a way where they could still be additively blended.
 In the end, we settled on using 3 textures the size of the froxel buffer each with a single 32 bit unsigned integer per cell.

-- **Density** is encoded as a signed 32-bit integer by multipling the floating-point density by 1024.
+- **Density** is encoded as a signed 32-bit integer by multiplying the floating-point density by 1024.
 This allows a range of -64 to 64 for density.
 In particular, the negative range is necessary to allow for subtracting volumes.
 - **Albedo** is encoded as a "scattering" which is to say that it is multiplied by density and clamped to the 0 to 1 range before being stored.
 Then, it's packed into 32 bits as follows: `uint(red * 2047.0) << 21 | uint(green * 2047.0) << 10 | uint(blue * 1023.0);`.
 This gives red and green twice as much precision as blue as they receive 11 bits each, while blue only receives 10 bits.
 Blue is the least visible color to the human eye, so red and green were chosen to receive higher precision.
 - **Emission** is encoded similarly to Albedo.
 We multiply it with density, but then we clamp to the 0 to 4 range.
 This way, emission is able to add a little bit of dynamic range.
 4 was chosen as a reasonable range to allow some dynamic range but maintain some precision.
 The exact range can be adjusted at a later date based on user feedback.